CarolinaCobo/la-biblioteca-ms3/README.md

 ### Home page

-In the home page buttons for the different functionalities can be found in both the navbar and the buttons in the parallax section.
+In the home page the user could find the buttons for the different functionalities on the website.
+It's in both the navbar and the buttons in the parallax section.
 The display of the navbar and buttons is different depending on if the user is logged in or not.

 ### Books page

-In this page from top to bottom, the user can search for a particular book in the search bar, or view all the available books in a grid.
-If the user has added the book they could also edit or delete it.
+In this page from top to bottom, the user can look for a particular book in the search bar, there are also two buttons one for searching and another one to clean the search bar.
+The user can also view all the available books in a responsive grid.
+If the user has added the book they could also edit or delete it from that page.

+### Book page

+Here the user will see a card with all the book information (name, genre, author, pages, ISBN, description and edit/delete buttons).
+A button to mark the book as favorite and an add comment button.
+If the user is not logged in the comment button will redirect the user to the Sign In/Log In page.
+If the comment has been added by the user who is logged in they could also delete it.

+### Profile page

+If the user is logged in they will see their name on the top of the page.
+As well as the list of books they have marked as favorite and the e books they have added to the database as well.

+### Add Book page

+The user can add a new book and will have to input the data through a form.
+The button is styled following the style of the page so the user experience is easy.

+### Edit Book page

+This page displays the same information as the add book one but would retrieve the book information from the DB so the user can see what information is in place at the moment and edit it accordingly.

-### Contact page
+### Manage genre page

-The contact page has three boxes with name, email, question and button to submit a question.
-Once the question is submitted an alert will open showing that the message was sent.
+This page is only visible if the user is logged in as Admin.
+The genres can be deleted or edited and have buttons following the site style.

+Those buttons would lead to the Add Genre that follows the same structure as the Add Book page and likewise for the edit genre page.

 ### Styling